Celtic harp: Telyn harps

 19th century line drawing.
 The author of the book it was illustrated in believed that it illustrates a Welsh harper from the 9th century.
 May originate the 10th century in an Anglo-Saxon work.

 In Wales, harp was telyn in Welsh; words were added to indicate variations: telyn benglin (lap harp), telyn farddol (bardic harp), telyn rawn (harp using horsehair strings), telyn ledr (harp strung with gut strings).
 The tradition in harps are found "frequently" in literature, starting about the 12th century A.D.
 Welsh harps, played by professional musicians called clerwyr, were distinguished from those in larger Europe by the way they were strung.

 Like the Irish, the Welsh did have metal-strung harps.
-However they also used horsehair strings, in preference to the gut strings in widespread use on the continent.
+However, they also used horsehair strings, in preference to the gut strings in widespread use on the continent.
 Horsehair strings remained in common use through the 17th century, and gut strings gradually grew into use in Wales as well.
 The telyn had an early single-strung form that was "distinct from its Irish counterpart," with a "straighter pillar" than the Irish harps.
 Welsh harps had a frame made from wood, with an animal-hide soundboard, wood or bone pegs, and about 30 horsehair strings.
 Strings might have L-shaped wooden pegs (gwarchïod) which touched the strings at the bottom and caused them to buzz.
 Telyns were played on the musician's left shoulder.
-Over time the Welsh had harps in a number of shapes and sizes, which were superseded in about 1700 by the Italian chromatic triple harp, and later the pedal harp.
+Over time, the Welsh had harps in a number of shapes and sizes, which were superseded in about 1700 by the Italian chromatic triple harp, and later the pedal harp.
 However, harpists today claim that they have an "unbroken history" from the harps' early use to the present day.
 After being displaced by the pedal harp, the triple harp has been the focus of a revival in Wales.

 Characteristics and function

-Two experts in this field, John Bannerman and Micheal Newton, agree that, by the 1500s, the most common Celtic harp strings are made of brass.
-Historical sources don't seem to mention the strings' gauge or materials, other than references to a very low-quality and simply-made brass, often contemporarily called "red brass."
-Modern-day experiments on stringing a Celtic harp include testing of more exotic and custom materials including copper alloys, silver, and gold.
+Two experts in this field, John Bannerman and Michael Newton, agree that, by the 1500s, the most common Celtic harp strings were made of brass.
+Historical sources do not seem to mention the strings' gauge or materials, other than references to a very low-quality and simply-made brass, often contemporarily called "red brass."
+Modern-day experiments on stringing a Celtic harp include testing of more exotic and custom materials, including copper alloys, silver, and gold.
 Other experiments include more easily obtainable materials, including softer iron, as well as yellow and red brass.
 The strings attach to a soundbox, typically carved from a single log, commonly of willow, although other woods, including alder and poplar, have been identified in extant harps.
 The Celtic harp also had a reinforced curved pillar and a substantial neck, flanked with thick brass cheek bands.
 The strings are plucked with long fingernails.
-This type of harp is also unique amongst single row triangular harps in that the first two strings tuned in the middle of the gamut were set to the same pitch.
+This type of harp is also unique amongst single-row triangular harps in that the first two strings tuned in the middle of the gamut were set to the same pitch.